Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

 Sharing your content with the world is important, it allows your users to show their friends what your page is all about!
-Blazorise makes it easy to develop framework agnostic UI quickly.
+Blazorise makes it easy to develop framework-agnostic UI quickly.

 Thanks for reading this blog 💗